NCERT Solutions Class 8 Social Science Civics Chapter 9 – Access Free PDF

 3. How is the sale of water by farmers to water dealers in Chennai affecting the local people?
 Do you think local people can object to such exploitation of groundwater?
 Can the government do anything in this regard?

 Answer: Due to the shortage of water, private companies have got an opportunity and are selling water to cities by buying it from places around the city.
-In Chennai, water is taken from nearby towns like, Karungizhi Palur and Mamandur villages to the north of the city, using a fleet of over 13,000 water tankers.
+In Chennai, water is taken from nearby towns like Karungizhi Palur and Mamandur village to the north of the city, using a fleet of over 13,000 water tankers.
 Every month, the water dealers pay an advance to farmers for the rights to exploit water sources on their land.
-This way, the water that is taken away is not just creating a deficit for agriculture purpose but also increasing the shortage of drinking water supplies in the villagers.
-As a result, the level of ground water has dropped drastically in all these towns and villages.
+This way, the water that is taken away is not just creating a deficit for agricultural purposes but also increasing the shortage of drinking water supplies in the villages.
+As a result, the level of groundwater has dropped drastically in all these towns and villages.

 4. Why are most of the private hospitals and private schools located in major cities and not in towns or rural areas?

-Answer Most of the private schools and hospitals are located in the cities, rather than in towns or villages.
-Because their sole motive is maximum profit, the services they offer are costly and are affordable only by the affluent dwellers in the city.
+Answer Most of the private schools and hospitals are located in the cities rather than in towns or villages.
+Since their sole motive is maximum profit, the services they offer are costly and affordable only to affluent dwellers in the city.